...

 • Premium tool with robust keyword explorer

-• Provides long-tail keyword suggestions, search difficulty, and traffic potential
+• Provides long-tail keyword suggestions, search difficulty, and analyze website traffic potential

 • Useful for competitor keyword analysis